AS 2601: Consideration of an Entity's Use of a Service Organization

 Considerations in Using a Service Auditor's Report

-.18 In considering whether the service auditor's report is satisfactory for his or her purposes, the user auditor should make inquiries concerning the service auditor's professional reputation.
-Appropriate sources of information concerning the professional reputation of the service auditor are discussed in paragraph .10a of AS 1205, Part of the Audit Performed by Other Independent Auditors.
+.18 In considering whether the service auditor’s report is satisfactory for his or her purposes, the user auditor should make inquiries concerning the service auditor’s professional reputation.
+Appropriate sources of information concerning the professional reputation of the service auditor may include professional organizations and other relevant parties.

 .20 When assessing a service organization's controls and how they interact with a user organization's controls, the user auditor may become aware of the existence of significant deficiencies.
 In such circumstances, the user auditor should consider the guidance provided in AS 1305, Communications About Control Deficiencies in An Audit of Financial Statements.